Lithobraking: Intact lithobraking

 Successful lithobraking requires a spacecraft capable of impacting the planet or moon at high velocity, or protecting the probe with sufficient cushioning to withstand an impact with the surface undamaged.
-Incoming angles are made shallow enough such that the impact has the characteristic of a glancing blow, rather than a direct impact on the surface.
-Lithobraking can be combined with other braking techniques, where the velocity of a lander can be reduced using retrorockets or parachutes, and it can be protected from the force of impact by cushioning air bags or shock absorbers.

 In the absence of a thick atmosphere, lithobraking is difficult due to the extremely high orbital velocities of most bodies.
 However, the orbital velocity of small moons (for example, Phobos), asteroids, and comets can be sufficiently small for this strategy to be feasible.
-For example, Rosetta lander, Philae, passively landed on the comet 67P/Churyumov–Gerasimenko after separating from the orbiter, dissipating energy only through impact with the surface of the comet.
-The MASCOT lander from Hayabusa2 landed on asteroid 162173 Ryugu in a similar manner.

 Instead of attempting to slowly dissipate the incoming velocity, it can be used to enable the probe to penetrate the surface.
 This can be tried on bodies with low gravitation, such as comets and asteroids, or on planets with atmospheres (by using only small parachutes, or no parachutes at all).
 Several such missions have been launched, including penetrators on the two Phobos probe landers targeted for Mars' moon Phobos and ones for Mars itself on Mars 96 and Deep Space 2, but so far none have succeeded.
-The cancelled LUNAR-A probe would have carried penetrators to the Moon.

-Related Concepts

-Kraft Ehricke had proposed the idea of a slide landing on the moon, where a spacecraft's orbit is tangent to the lunar surface, and the spacecraft skids to a stop by sliding against the regolith.
-Related concepts involve the spacecraft in an orbit tangent to the surface of the body in question, and "docking" with a magnetically levitated (maglev) train, and the train then slowing.
-This technique requires extremely precise guidance and control, in addition to a large infrastructure, and is thus not yet a viable optionalthough it may be in the future.

-In popular culture

-This usage is popular among fans of the game Kerbal Space Program, where unintentional use of lithobraking is a common gameplay experience.
-Occasionally however, lithobraking where the craft survives contact with the body is possible within the limits of the game's engine.